The five best and five worst kits on show during the World Cup qualifiers

 The five best

-Christian Eriksen was scoring and assisting for fun against Poland over the weekend, and he did it in style.
+Christian Eriksen scored the only goal against Montenegro on Thursday night, and he did it in style.
 Denmark returned to Hummel from Adidas this time last and it looks like a real homecoming, harking back to the chevron-heavy Danish Dynamite side of Euro ’92.

 That’s how you do green and white.
 The collar and and the sleeves give this kit of slight look of Liverpool’s current home kit, perhaps the best looking in the Premier League this season.
 But the Mexicans have been handed a fresh, well-spaced and subtle shirt which is off-set by the lightly shaded red of the socks.
 And, of course, Chicarito looks glorious in it.